cmda-minor-web/web-app-from-scratch-2122/course/week-3.md

 1. Sketch all states of your SPA and create a Wireflow
 2. Add a swimlane with url/hash for the different states
-3. Add a swimlane for the Programm Flowchart, use pseudo code for all modules and methods
+3. Add a swimlane for the Program Flowchart, use pseudo code for all modules and methods

 #### Resources